elkekoitan/AdVantage/docs/DEVELOPMENT_SUMMARY.md

 We've built a **production-ready platform** that's ready for the next phase of development.
 The authentication system is enterprise-grade, the home dashboard is engaging and informative, and the AI integration sets us apart from the competition.

-**Next steps**: Continue with **Phase 2** development focusing on program creation, Google Maps integration, and social features.
+**Next steps**: Continue with **Phase 2** development focusing on program creation, OpenRoute Service integration, and social features.
 The momentum is strong, the vision is clear, and the execution is flawless.

 **🚀 Ready to revolutionize social commerce with AI-powered personalization!**